How to buy

 The following is based on questions our clients and would-be clients often ask about how to buy from us:

 Visiting the Gallery – Our gallery is in central London, close to Oxford Circus.
-Clients are welcome to visit the gallery which is open 9am to 6pm weekdays (but not public holidays) and at other times by appointment.
-It is always a good idea to telephone or email before you visit however.
+We are open by appointment so please email or call before you come.

 Shipping – Although based in London, we ship to all countries.
 Indeed, most of our clients are outside the UK, particularly they are in the United States, Europe, Australia, China, Singapore and Malaysia.
 But we have clients in many other countries too.
 We use a professional shipping agent to send all items outside the UK and this company utilises DHL, Fedex and equivalent courier services for the actual shipping.